harrshini12/TravelBlog_UsingVue.js/README.md

 ## Goal

-Goal is to transfer the main idea from my last project. made with pure Javascript, HTML and CSS into a **Vue App**.
+Goal is to transfer the main idea from my last project(https://travelblog-harrshini.herokuapp.com/). made with pure Javascript, HTML and CSS into a **Vue App**.

 ## Features